kaykwill13/HxD-Text-Editor/README.md

 **Warning**: I am not responsible for improper use of this tool (if such misuse is even possible).
 Its intended purpose is to assist with editing text copied from the "HxD" program, making translation and correction workflows for ".iso" games more accessible.

-Make good use of this tool and feel free to leave your feedback in the comments, or preferably through my email for such purposes: [bennio23@proton.me](mailto:bennio23@proton.me).
+Make good use of this tool and feel free to leave your feedback in the comments, or preferably through my email for such purposes: [bennio23@proton.me](mailto:bennio23@proton.me), or in the discussion tab.

 Thank you in advance :)